BobaBoard/boba-docs/docusaurus/docs/users/howto/self-hosting.md

   }
 ```

 The `YAML` configuration must also include an instruction to overwrite the contents of your server machine with NixOS.
 Add the text below to the Cloud Config field.
 Then compare the link below (right after the word "curl") with the link currently visible in the "How do I use it?" section on the page for this [NixOS installation script](https://github.com/elitak/nixos-infect).
-If the link you find on that page is different from the one we have here, replace our link with the newer one in your Cloud Config field.
+If the link you find on that page is different from the one we have here, replace our link with the newer one when you enter this into your Cloud Config field.

 ```
 runcmd: